 Image 2 of 15

-Updated in 2015 with revised styling, the facelifted 1 Series features a wider range of interior trim choices and more efficient engines.
-These were useful but relatively minor improvements, which is indicative of BMW’s desire not to mess too much with a winning formula – the 1 Series has been a huge success for the brand, now making up around 20 per cent of all BMW’s UK sales.
+The car was updated in 2015, which meant a slightly tweaked design, more efficient engines and a wider choice if interior trim.
+Other than that, the changes were minor, which is indicative of BMW’s desire not to mess too much with a winning formula – the 1 Series has been a huge success for the brand, now making up around 20 per cent of all BMW’s UK sales.

 A wide range of economical engines powers the 1 Series, one of the 2015 update highlights being a new three-cylinder diesel engine in the 116d, also found in the MINI and offering staggering 80mpg-plus efficiency.